 Supreme Court Punts On Partisan Gerrymandering, Leaving Status Quo In Place

-The Supreme Court essentially punted on extreme partisan gerrymandering Monday, declining to address the central questions at the heart of whether the practice is constitutional.
+The U.S. Supreme Court essentially punted on extreme partisan gerrymandering Monday, declining to address the central questions at the heart of whether the practice is constitutional.

 The court took up two cases, one out of Wisconsin and one out of Maryland, with lines drawn by both parties.

-It issued one decision Monday, combining the two cases, and declared that the plaintiffs in Wisconsin don't have standing to sue, because they didn't try to prove that their vote had been diluted in their own district.
+It declared that the plaintiffs in Wisconsin don't have standing to sue, because they didn't try to prove that their vote had been diluted in their own district.

 In Maryland, the court declined to engage on the merits of the case.
 The lower court, it said, was right in leaving the current system in place.